dainylcua/GA-info-session-notes/README.md

 ### Format

-Please follow this format for the files
+Please follow this format for the files and use `Markdown`

 ```
 [Company] - [Presenter name] - [Date in DD-MM-YY format] - [Your Name]